 Our metric-centric product vision – Business Intelligence ahead of its time

 There is a fundamental shift occurring in business intelligence.
-Businesses are moving away from the traditional model—where data is dumped into a warehouse and "visualized" without context—and embracing a metric-centric vision.
+Organisations are moving away from the traditional model—where data is dumped into a warehouse and "visualised" without context—and embracing a metric-centric vision.

-Properly defined metrics—stored in a central layer—present the first real opportunity for true self-serve data analysis.
+Properly defined metrics stored in a central layer present the first real opportunity for true self-serve data analysis.
 We call this metric-centric BI.
-While we pioneered this path, others have since joined the movement: dbt Labs now promotes the dbt Semantic Layer, and Google’s Looker launched Looker Modeler to solve these same consistency challenges.
+While PowerMetrics pioneered this path, others have since joined the movement: dbt Labs now promotes the dbt Semantic Layer, and Google's Looker launched Looker Modeler to solve these same consistency challenges.

 To understand our vision, you have to understand our history.
-In 2012, we launched Klips.
-It was a revolutionary, flexible product that connected directly to cloud services, performing transformations in real time at the visualization layer.
+In 2012, we launched Klips—a revolutionary, flexible product that connected directly to cloud services and performed transformations in real time at the visualisation layer.

-Klips was (and still is) powerful, but it had a steep learning curve.
+Klips was powerful, but it had a steep learning curve.
 As our customers matured, they told us that managing "raw" data was becoming an overwhelming challenge.
+They could access plenty of information, but it lacked context.
+Things got messy, fast—like having a thousand sticky notes without a filing system.

 Data needs to have meaning

-We realized the future was clear: Data must have meaning.
-This led us to the concept of the metric.
-All metrics should have business definitions, a catalog of shared dimensions, and consistent time grains.
+All metrics should have business definitions, a shared catalog of dimensions, and consistent time grains.
 We shifted our focus from "dashboards" to "opinionated metrics"—the solution to a world where data was noisy and directionless.

 Analytics must be self-serve

-In the world of traditional BI, business teams (Marketing, Sales, Finance) have had to wait on technical teams to "prepare" data.
+In traditional BI, business teams (Marketing, Sales, Finance) have had to wait on technical teams to "prepare" data.
 This creates an endless feedback loop of requests and revisions that frustrates everyone.

 PowerMetrics: A metric-centric architecture